luisguve/luisguve.github.io/content/english/about.md

   - "images/partners/logo-9.png"
 ---

 I'm a software developer focused on web and mobile technologies.
-I have built some projects with **Strapi, React, React Native and Typescript**, among which an e-learning platform and a SaaS for private transport companies stand out.
+I work at https://meat.cl, and I have built some projects with **Strapi, React, React Native and Typescript**, among which an e-learning platform and a SaaS for private transport companies stand out.

 The one thing that I like the most in this profession is bugs.
 I really enjoy fixing them because they force me to think about the different pieces working together as a whole.
 At the end of the day, that's the reason why I love this job.